8:00 a.m. – 10:00 a.m.

 D. Zabloudil, The Learning Studio, Inc.

-Whether delivering difficult news to key stakeholders or customers or having to deliver bad news on a performance evaluation, understanding how to successfully deliver an unwanted message is critical to organizational success.
-This course will demonstrate the communication skills and techniques needed to effectively deliver a difficult message with confidence and clarity, thus ensuring the best possible results.
+Whether delivering difficult news to key stakeholders—such as students, colleagues, administrators, or benefactors—or having other high-stakes conversations, understanding how to successfully deliver a difficult message is critical to a positive and productive outcome, as well as a continued relationship.
+Based on theories from Crucial Conversations and Crucial Accountability, this course will demonstrate the communication skills and techniques needed to effectively deliver a difficult message with confidence and clarity, thus ensuring the best possible results.

-- • Understand how to best read and understand your audience prior to a difficult conversation
+- • Develop the skills for how to best read and understand your audience prior to a difficult conversation

 - • Defuse and transform difficult situations using the most appropriate style and technique for the situation at hand

-- • Have greater confidence in dealing with difficult situations and messaging
+- • Build greater confidence in dealing with difficult situations and messaging

 4:00 p.m. – 6:00 p.m.